Théo Pourchaire: Alfa Romeo / Sauber (2019–2024)

+Mercedes (2026–present)

+On 23 February 2026, it was announced that Pourchaire had joined Mercedes-AMG Petronas Formula One Team in a Development Driver role.

 Endurance racing career

 2024

 In November 2024, Pourchaire drove an endurance racing car for the first time, driving the Peugeot hypercar during the rookie test at the Bahrain International Circuit.

 2025: ELMS and Le Mans debut

 Pourchaire making his Le Mans debut in 2025.

 Following the test, Pourchaire was named as a test and development driver for Peugeot for the 2025 FIA World Endurance Championship.
-In April, Pourchaire was announced to be driving for Algarve Pro Racing in the 2025 European Le Mans Series, as well as partaking in the 24 Hours of Le Mans with them.
+In April, Pourchaire was announced to be driving for Algarve Pro Racing in the 2025 European Le Mans Series alongside Lorenzo Fluxá and Matthias Kaiser.
+After points finishes in the opening two rounds, Pourchaire secured his first pole position during the 4 Hours of Imola.
+They were unable to hold onto the lead and eventually finished third, nevertheless it marked Pourchaire's first endurance racing podium.
+This was their main highlight of the year, as the No. 25 car finished seventh in the standings.

+Pourchaire also partook in the 24 Hours of Le Mans with Algarve Pro Racing.
+The team finished eighth in the LMP2 class.
+During the final race at the 8 Hours of Bahrain, Pourchaire replaced Stoffel Vandoorne at Peugeot, driving the No. 94 Peugeot 9X8.
+There, he led the race for two laps before handing over to Malthe Jakobsen, and the team eventually finished in tenth place.

 2026: WEC rookie season

-In September 2025, Pourchaire was announced to be promoted as a full-time driver for Peugeot in the 2026 FIA World Endurance Championship, replacing Stoffel Vandoorne.
-Pourchaire will replace Vandoorne in the No. 94 Peugeot 9X8 in the final race of the 2025 FIA World Endurance Championship on 8 November in Bahrain.
+In September 2025, Pourchaire was announced to be promoted as a full-time driver for Peugeot in the 2026 FIA World Endurance Championship, where he partnered Nick Cassidy and Paul di Resta.